palak1012/Photo-Validation-System/README.md

     (*) DOCKER
         Start docker, then
-        Open your terminal and run following code one by one :
+        Open your terminal and run following code one by one (It will take some time) :

           docker build -t photo-validator .
           docker run -p 5000:5000 photo-validator